broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/UltimaGenomics/UltimaGenomicsJointGenotyping.changelog.md

 # 1.2.1
 2024-09-10 (Date of Last Commit)

-* Update to BGE filtering options in JointCalling.
-This has no effect on this pipeline.
+* Update to BGE filtering options in JointCalling; this has no effect on this pipeline

 # 1.2.0
 2024-09-06 (Date of Last Commit)